jaedowning/personal-website/content/event/shiny/index.md

 location: Virtual

 summary: PCORI-funded project on gender-affirming genital surgeries
 abstract: "Jae Downing, PhD is an assistant professor in Oregon Health and Science University - Portland State University School of Public Health.
 Their research explores how policies and social safety nets shape healthcare for gender and sexual minority populations.
-Jae tells me how they protect research time by setting boundaries on service, the challenges and exciting aspects of studying sexual and gender minority populations, becoming a parent in the pandemic, lessons Jae and their wife learned about second-parent adoption of their son, love of rom-coms, Bridgerton, Brene Brown, and more!."
+Jae tells me how they protect research time by setting boundaries on service, the challenges and exciting aspects of studying sexual and gender minority populations, becoming a parent in the pandemic, lessons Jae and their wife learned about second-parent adoption of their son, love of rom-coms, Bridgerton, Brene Brown, and more!"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: "2021-03-27T13:00:00Z"
-date_end: "2021-27-13T15:00:00Z"
+date_end: "2021-03-27T15:00:00Z"
 all_day: false

 # Schedule page publish date (NOT talk date).